gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 > How do we create a guidance layer that lets evolving gradients persist, interact, and organize into longitudinal choreographies strong enough to steer later symbolic search?

+And, more specifically:

+> How do we implement that guidance either as a temporal-unit-like substrate, or as a coherence-driven division of LLM labor, without collapsing everything back into one generic symbolic assistant?

 That question is treated here as an engineering question, not only a philosophical one.

 ---